• Skip to primary navigation

 This is one of my favorite activities to do in Iqaluit.
 Zipping across the frozen Arctic Ocean at 50 km/h, checking out ice cliffs, and patches of open water.

-With this activity, you’ll have the option to either go over tundra or out to the polynia, a permanently open body of water surrounded by sea ice.
+With this activity, you’ll have the option to either go over the tundra or out to the polynia, a permanently open body of water surrounded by sea ice.
 Definitely choose the polynia, it’s very beautiful (pictured above).

 Dog sledding